What is Big Writing?

 Assessment and The Oxford Writing Criterion Scale

-The Oxford Writing Criterion Scale by Ros Wilson (OWCS) is at the heart of the Big Writing approach.
+The Oxford Writing Criterion Scale (OWCS) is at the heart of the Big Writing approach.
 The OWCS is designed to enable accurate, objective summative assessment of writing and to identify the next steps for a child in order for them to make progress.

 The OWCS is organised into a series of Standards that map to the primary year groups, from Standard 1 (Reception/P1) through to Standard 7 (Year 6/P7).